-Start by asking about Indigenous cultural and local pastoral heritage, ecology and minimum impact practices and guidelines for each location.
-Find out who are the traditional landowners or pastoral lessees.
+Start by asking about local Indigenous cultural heritage, ecology and minimum impact practices and guidelines for each location.
+Find out who are the traditional landowners or pastoral lesseses.
 Always check for and respect local customs and landowner wishes.
-Preferably beforehand or upon arrival, seek local information and protocols from Indigenous community organisations (and ask if there are any restrictions on carrying alcohol) and pastoralists to obtain permission to visit.
+Preferably beforehand or upon arrival, seek local information and protocols from Indigenous community organizations (and ask if there are any restrictions on carry alcohol) and obtain permission to visit.
 Always allow adequate time for this to proceed, as an immediate response is not always given.